 Demonstrating the Mistake Proofing Technique of Poka-Yoke For Reducing Defects of Manufacturing Process

-Mistake proofing technique is the device or tool which is automatic that can make the occurrence of error impossible.
+Mistake proofing technique is the device or tool which is automatic that can make the occurrence of an error impossible.
 It is a common process analysis tool.

 The mistake-proofing techniques are used for reducing the defects in the manufacturing process where human errors are very common and prevalent and where the skills and experience of the workers are required in the process.

-This can also be used in case of early detection of a minor problem which can turn into major in the future or these mistakes and errors can be expensive and harmful.
+This can also be used in case of early detection of a minor problem that can turn into a major in the future or these mistakes and errors can be expensive and harmful.
 The technique of Poka-Yoke is used for the prevention of all types of errors and is very important for lean management.

-This word of Poka-Yoke was first coined in Japan in 1960 by Shigeo Shingo which is used for early detection, prevention, and reducing the severity of defects caused due to human errors.
+The word of Poka-Yoke was first coined in Japan in 1960 by Shigeo Shingo which is used for early detection, prevention, and reducing the severity of defects caused due to human errors.
 Poka-Yoke can be divided into the contact method, fixed value, and sequence method.